Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 ## Hiring Entertainment
 For music, there will be three options.
 Tallis will pay half of the rates.

-**The Hillkeeper Brothers (3 GP).** Three brothers who sing together, each playing a different instrument.
+**The Hillkeeper Brothers (3 GP).** Three dwarves who sing together, each playing a different instrument.
 They're energetic and upbeat, great for sing-alongs.

 **Melena Moonkiss (5 GP).** A harp player that strums hauntingly beautiful melodies.
 Perfect for a subtle, understated performance that provides a lovely background for social interaction.